CoderDill/CoderDill/README.md

-### Hi there 👋 I'm Matthew Dillon, thank you for visting my GitHub!
+### Hi there 👋

+I'm Matthew Dillon, thank you for visting my GitHub profile!
+I am a full stack Software Engineer and Programmer.
+I'm currently living in Sacramento Ca and looking for my first job in Tech!

 ## &#x1f4c8; GitHub Stats